7Useful links and glossary

 The IEC terminology, explained

-International Experience Canada (IEC): The program developed by the Government of Canada to provides youth with the opportunity to travel and work in Canada.
+International Experience Canada (IEC): The program developed by the Government of Canada to provide youth with the opportunity to travel and work in Canada.
 Under this program, there are three main permit categories: Working Holiday, Young Professionals and International Co-op Internship.

 GCKey: A username and password you choose to securely access the Government of Canada’s online services.
 You will use this login information every time you need to access your account.